jdcapa/bashrc.d/README.md

 Sources
 -------
-This is a modified version of the *.bashrc'd method* described by [chisel] (http://blogs.perl.org/users/chisel/2011/08/managing-my-shell-setup.html).
+This is a modified version of the *.bashrc.d method* described by [chisel] (http://blogs.perl.org/users/chisel/2011/08/managing-my-shell-setup.html).